Stremio/stremio-addon-sdk/docs/README.md

 A NodeJS SDK for making and publishing Stremio add-ons

-This can publish an add-on via HTTP(s) or IPFS

 ## Example

 **This arbitrary example creates an add-on that provides a stream for Big Buck Bunny and outputs a HTTP address where you can access it**